By Ramneet Singh

 Gonzales questioned why Vega did not have information on those threats, but DDA Warren objected, citing “badgering.”

-Gonzales asked questions related to the spacing and approximate distance between the victim and Granados during the incident.
+Gonzales asked questions related to the spacing and approximate distance between the victim and the accused during the incident.
 And he inquired about where the lawnmower and the rock were located and the documentation of those things.
 Gonzales asked Vega about the “pattern of blood” and the different points where the blood was.

 DDA Warren asked Officer Vega about the possibility the lawnmower threw the rock, and Vega replied that the setting of the lawnmower and the heaviness of the rock made it improbable it would happen.